nasrudin2468/pye-motion/README.md

 pye-motion is a cross-platform python tool for BH EVO E-Bike drivetrains.
-It simplifies reading messages between controller and display by parsing the data and displaying them in a more human readable way. while changing paramters or sending manual messages pye-motion takes care about calcuation and transfer of checksum values.
+It simplifies reading messages between controller and display by parsing the data and displaying them in a more human readable way.
+While changing parameters or sending manual messages pye-motion takes care about calculation and transfer of checksum values.

 --------------------------------------------------------------------------------